NIVANorge/Mobius2/docs/existingmodels/easytox.md

 ## Contaminants

 Dissolved contaminants will follow the water transport paths in proportion to the amount of transported water and the contaminant concentration.
-The exception is that evapotranspiration $$Et$$ and lake evaporation $$Ev$$ don't bring with them any contaminants.
+The exception is that evapotranspiration $$Et$$ and lake evaporation $$Ev$$ (Figure 1) don't bring with them any contaminants.

 All deposition of the contaminants go directly to the soil water.
 There is also direct deposition to the lake surface.